kyrenesugianto/Ghostbusters/README.md

+In this project, I implemented several functions related to Bayesian Networks and probabilistic inference.
+First, I implemented the constructBayesNet function in inference.py.
+This function constructs an empty Bayes Net structure based on a given diagram, adding variables and edges according to the specifications provided.

+Next, I worked on the joinFactors function in factorOperations.py as part of Question 2.
+This function takes a list of factors and returns a new factor by multiplying the corresponding rows of the input factors.
+It essentially serves as a product rule for factors, allowing the incorporation of probabilities for conditioned variables.

+Moving on to Question 3, I implemented the eliminate function in factorOperations.py.
+This function takes a factor and a variable to eliminate, producing a new factor without that variable by summing entries that differ only in the value of the eliminated variable.

+In Question 4, I implemented the inferenceByVariableElimination function in inference.py.
+T his function answers a probabilistic query using variable elimination, iterating over hidden variables in elimination order and performing join and eliminate operations.

+For Question 5a, I filled in missing parts of the DiscreteDistribution class in inference.py.
+Specifically, I implemented the normalize method, which normalizes distribution values to sum to one, and the sample method, which draws samples from the distribution based on proportional values.

+In Question 5b, I implemented the getObservationProb method in the InferenceModule base class in inference.py.
+This method calculates the probability of a noisy distance reading given Pacman's position, the ghost's position, and the position of the ghost's jail.
+I handled special cases, such as when the observation is None if and only if the ghost is in jail.

 In Question 6, I implemented the observeUpdate method in the ExactInference class, which allowed Pacman to update its belief distribution after receiving a sensor reading.
 This involved iterating over all possible positions on the map and updating the beliefs using the getObservationProb function.